TrashSquid/TrashSquid/README.md

 ## Projects

+- Currently working on a Mobile Ad-Hoc Network Radio with PTT functionality
+- Homelab media server with private access for friends and family

 <!--
 **TrashSquid/TrashSquid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.